UmangThakur15/learn-react/README.md

 ## Personal Information:

-Full Name: Enter Your Full Name
+Full Name: Umang Thakur

-Northeastern ID: Enter your Northeastern ID
+Northeastern ID: 002935062

 ## Getting Started
 First, fork this repository and clone it to your local machine.